Towards Domain-Generalized Open-Vocabulary Object Detection: A Progressive Domain-invariant Cross-modal Alignment Method: Experiment

 \subsection{Experimental Setup}

-\subsubsection{Datasets.}
+\subsubsection{Datasets}

 We follow the standard OV-COCO protocol~\cite{zareian2021open}, partitioning COCO-2017 into 48 base and 17 novel categories.
-Models are trained exclusively on base-class annotations and evaluated on novel splits.
-For robustness evaluation, we establish two benchmarks following \cite{chhipa2024open}. \textbf{OV-COCO-C} applies 15 corruption types~\cite{hendrycks2019benchmarking} to OV-COCO images. \textbf{OV-COCO-O} repurposes COCO-O~\cite{mao2023coco} by re-aligning its six OOD domains with the standard 48/17 split, enabling evaluation under natural distribution shifts.
-Together, these benchmarks provide a unified assessment of open-vocabulary generalization across both synthetic and real-world domain shifts.
+Models are trained exclusively on source-domain images with base-class annotations and are evaluated on the 17 novel categories.
+For robustness evaluation, we construct two evaluation settings following~\cite{chhipa2024open}. \textbf{OV-COCO-C} applies 15 corruption types~\cite{hendrycks2019benchmarking} to the OV-COCO evaluation images, with five severity levels for each corruption type.
+For natural OOD evaluation, we use COCO-O~\cite{mao2023coco}, an existing benchmark for object detection under natural distribution shifts, and derive \textbf{OV-COCO-O} by aligning its six OOD domains with the standard OV-COCO 48/17 base-novel split.
+Specifically, we keep images and annotations whose categories belong to the 65 OV-COCO categories and discard categories outside this vocabulary.
+During evaluation, we report novel-class performance on the 17 OV-COCO novel categories under each OOD domain.
+No target-domain images or annotations from OV-COCO-C or OV-COCO-O are used during training.
+Together, these settings provide a unified assessment of open-vocabulary generalization across both synthetic and real-world domain shifts.
+The detailed dataset construction is shown in the Appendix.

-\subsubsection{Evaluation Metrics.}
+\subsubsection{Evaluation Metrics}

 Following standard practice in open-vocabulary object detection~\cite{zareian2021open,zhao2022exploiting,bangalath2022bridging,wu2023cora,wu2023aligning,wang2024sia,kim2024retrieval,wang2025ov}, we adopt $\text{mAP}_{50}$ as the primary evaluation metric.
 Our experiments involve $K$ target domains $\mathcal{D}_{\text{tgt}} = \{\mathcal{D}_1, \dots, \mathcal{D}_K\}$, each containing multiple severity levels $\mathcal{L}_k$ for visual perturbations.
 To aggregate results, we first compute the mean $\text{mAP}_{50}$ within each domain: